 Create a Python virtual environment using venv

-Python is a popular and extremely versatile language, which means it is used by many developers in innumerably diverse ways.
-This is made possible by the plethora of Python packages published on PyPi and many others.
-There are so many Python packages that you almost certainly can find a package to do something, as illustrated by my favourite web-comic, xkcd.
+Python is the most popular programming language in the world.
+It Developers love it due to its versatility and the flexibility of using it in diverse ways.
+This is possible due to a plethora of Python packages published on PyPi and many others.
+There are so many Python packages that you almost can find a package to do something, as illustrated by my favourite web-comic, xkcd.

-This is made possible by building packages that depends on other packages, e.g. a very popular library used by data science professionals, Pandas, uses and builds on top of 3 other packages, Numpy, python-dateutil, and pytz.
+These packages or libraries can also depend on other packages, e.g. a very popular library used by data science professionals, Pandas, uses and builds on top of 3 other packages, Numpy, python-dateutil, and pytz.

 But this diversity could also create problems for developers due to conflicts in the dependencies of multiple libraries, e.g. installing Pandas ends up installing 10+ other packages due.
 This could also cause conflicts between versions of dependencies.